kamratia1/pybis2spice/README.md

 ## Examples
 LTSpice examples are given to highlight the different options available.
 These are available in the examples folder

-## Contribution
-Developers can contribute to the tool by forking the repository and submitting pull requests.

-## Issues and Feature Requests
-* Please record any bugs, issues and feature requests here: https://github.com/kamratia1/pybis2spice/issues
-* Detailed information on how any issue can be reproduced should be provided including any IBIS files used and version number of the program.
-Screenshots would also help.

 ## References